apioo/psx/doc/design/request_lifecycle.rst

 After the request and response objects are created the loader searches the fitting controller based on the routing file.
-The controller must implement the ApplicationStackInterface
+The controller must implement the ApplicationStackInterface.

 .. literalinclude:: ../../library/PSX/ApplicationStackInterface.php
    :language: php
    :lines: 33-43
    :prepend: <?php

-Then the loader executes the application stack which is simply an array containing FilterInterface or callables
+Then the loader receives the application stack from the controller which is an array containing callable or FilterInterface.
+Each middleware can then read from the request and write data to the response.

 .. literalinclude:: ../../library/PSX/Dispatch/FilterInterface.php
    :language: php